SeanKilleen/seankilleen.github.io/_posts/2018-08-20-preparing-dotnet-business-trip.markdown

 Some people use packages tools such as [npm_lazy](https://github.com/mixu/npm_lazy) or [local-npm](https://github.com/nolanlawson/local-npm), but [according to the docs](https://docs.npmjs.com/cli/cache), npm caches on my local directory of `%AppData%/npm-cache` which means I should be able to restore easily enough if I need to.

-So I don't need to actually take any action on this.
+So I don't need to actually take any action on this as long as I restore everything ahead of time

 ## Enable Nuget offline package store